← All Neural Networks & Deep Learning modules

 Putting neurons together · hands-on · about 25 minutes.

-Module 1 left us with a cliffhanger: one neuron can’t solve XOR ("output yes when exactly one input is on"), because that needs two cuts and a neuron makes one.
-The fix was to stack neurons.
-Here is that stack — a real two-layer network — and the act of pushing data through it from input to answer is called the forward pass.
+Module 1 established that a single neuron cannot represent XOR ("output 1 when exactly one input is 1") because XOR requires a non-linearly-separable decision boundary, and a single neuron implements only a linear one.
+The resolution is to compose neurons into a layered architecture.
+This module introduces such an architecture — a two-layer neural network — and the operation that propagates data through it from input to output, termed the forward pass.

 This activity needs JavaScript.
 The lesson below still covers everything.